-1.20.2 Session Information Dialog
+1.19.3 Session Information Dialog

-The Session Information dialog includes multiple tabs which show important configuration and runtime information for the guest system.
-The tabs of the dialog are as follows:
+The guest VM window includes a multi tabbed dialog which conveys important configuration and runtime information of the guest system.
+The tabs of the dialog are:

-- Configuration Details.
-Displays the system configuration of the virtual machine in a tabular format.
-The displayed information includes details such as storage configuration and audio settings. - Runtime Information.
-Displays runtime information for the guest session in a tabular format similar to the Configuration Details tab. - VM Activity.
-Includes several time series charts which monitor guest resource usage including CPU, RAM, Disk I/O, and Network.
-Note that the RAM chart requires the Guest Additions to be running on the guest system.
-The VM Activity tab can also be accessed directly from the VM Activity Overview tool.
-See chapter 1.20.1, VM Activity Overview, page 51.
+- Configuration Details tab displays system configuration of the virtual machine in a tabular format.
+The displayed information includes storage configuration, audio settings, etc. - Runtime Information tab shows the information that can change between the guest sessions in tabular format similar to the Configuration Details tab. - Performance Monitor tab has several time series charts which monitors guests resource usage including CPU, RAM, Disk I/O, and Network.
+Note that RAM chart requires the guest additions to be running on the guest system to work.
+The Performance Monitor is also available from the machine menu in the manager UI.